Writing Seminars

 There is no specific way to identify small press books in the library catalog.
 You can search for a particular press using the "publisher" field, but not a group of publishers who qualify as "small presses"--the catalog doesn't know what counts as a small press!

-If you are interested in looking at small press books and journals in the library's collection, search for specific publishers who are carried by Small Press Distribution.
+If you are interested in looking at small press books and journals in the library's collection, search for specific publishers who were associated with Small Press Distribution, a now-defunct literature and poetry distributor.
 You can learn more about--and see some great covers of publications from--small presses, mimeograph periodicals, and the like at Granary Books' From a Secret Location.

 Slam and Spoken Word